The Song Remains Not the Same

-The Song Remains Not the Same is a compilation album by American heavy metal band Black Label Society, released on May 10, 2011.
+The Song Remains Not the Same is the fourth compilation album by American heavy metal band Black Label Society, released on May 10, 2011.
 It features new cover songs, acoustic versions of songs originally released on Order of the Black, and compiles bonus tracks from various releases of that album.
 The Song Remains Not the Same reached No. 41 on the Billboard 200 albums chart.

 The whole album was available live streaming on May 9, 2011, via AOL Music.